Marek-d/elevator-algorithm/README.md

 Javascript, HTML

 ## Description of an elevator algorithm
-see section ==Description of a solution==
+see section 'Description of a solution'

 ## Steps for compilation
 1. open index.html file in a browser
-2. send a request in the form =='floor numberOfPeople type'==, e.g. '5 3 outer' or '5 3 inner'
+2. send a request in the form 'floor numberOfPeople type', e.g. '5 3 outer' or '5 3 inner'